 Only time will tell how the cryptocurrency industry will handle the energy crisis building at the current moment.

-As more data comes out showing how much of a drain mining is on the world’s energy supply, governments may start to pass regulations in an attempt to fix this issue.
+As more data shows how much of a drain mining is on the world’s energy supply, governments may start to pass regulations to fix this issue.